 Legend has it that the son of Rishabhdev -Emperor Bharata Chakravartin- built three stupas and twenty-four shrines of the 24 Tirthankaras.
 The idols were also ornately designed with precious stones over these shrines and were called Sinhnishdha.

 The Himalayas, as regarded by the Hindus, are the father of the goddess Parvati and the river Ganga (or the Ganges).
 The temples of Pashupatinath and Muktinath are two places for the Hindu pilgrimage in the Himalayan region.
 These places are also often referred to as Saligrama, which are sacred black rocks.

 The Culture of Buddhism in the Himalayas

-The Himalayas also has a great historical significance for the Buddhists.
+The Himalayas also have a great historical significance for Buddhists.
 Paro Taktsang has a special place in the history of Bhutanese Buddhism.
 This place is regarded as the one where Buddhism started in Bhutan.

-Muktinath, which is revered by Hindus, is also religiously significant for the Tibetan Buddhists.
-The folklores of Tibetan Buddhism has it that the trees in the poplar grove that are present in Muktinath came from the walking sticks of eighty-four ancient Indian Buddhist magicians.
-Saligrams, in the Buddhist traditions, is believed to be representatives of Gawo Jagpa- the Tibetan serpent deity.
+Muktinath, which is revered by Hindus, is also religiously significant for Tibetan Buddhists.
+The folklore of Tibetan Buddhism has it that the trees in the poplar grove that are present in Muktinath came from the walking sticks of eighty-four ancient Indian Buddhist magicians.
+Saligrams, in the Buddhist traditions, are believed to be representatives of Gawo Jagpa- the Tibetan serpent deity.